Last updated: First published:

 while another view transition is active will interrupt the current view transition, fast forward to the end state of the animations, and start the new view transition from there.

-, or chain multiple calls to startViewTransition()
+, or - chain multiple calls to

-by awaiting the finished
+by awaiting thefinished

 promise before starting the next view transition.